-This line of hard-pressed juice uses 100% raw, fresh juice that naturally ferments over three months, in a process called "wild fermentation."
-Created by two wellness entrepreneurs, Mark McTavish and Brendan Brazier, this process results in a zero-sugar beverage with "six billion naturally-occurring probiotics, B vitamins, and 4.9% ABV," which is then mixed with nutrient-dense super fruits, including guava and passionfruit, and performance-boostings botanical adaptogens, like ginseng and reishi.
+This inventive line of hard-pressed juice was created by wellness entrepreneurs Mark McTavish and Brendan Brazier using 100% raw, fresh juice that naturally ferments over three months in a method called wild fermentation.
+This process results in a zero-sugar beverage with "six billion naturally-occurring probiotics, B vitamins, and 4.9% ABV," which is then mixed with nutrient-dense superfruits, including guava and passionfruit, and performance-boosting botanical adaptogens, like ginseng and reishi.

-After growing up around winemakers and grape farmers and learning the ins and outs of the industry, husband-and-wife founders, Helena and Woody, decided to create lower-alcohol beverages that are fermented naturally and made with real fruits and botanicals, not artificial flavors.
-With flavors like "yuzu and ginger" and "rose rosé," the lighter alcohol content makes them perfect for sipping on throughout the day or evening on the rocks or added to simple mixers like soda and tonic.
+After growing up around California winemakers and learning the inner workings of the industry, husband-and-wife founders Helena and Woody decided to craft low-ABV drinks that are naturally fermented and made with real fruits and botanicals rather than artificial flavors.
+With complex varieties like Ginger Yuzu and Rose Rosé, as well as lighter alcohol content, the aperitifs are perfect for sipping throughout the evening on the rocks or added to simple mixers like soda and tonic for an effervescent cocktail.

 Our pick: Haus Rose Rosé, $35

-Created by two women, Bev was started out of an apartment in Venice, California with the aim of disrupting the mostly male-driven alcohol industry to "build a brand centered around an inclusive, respectful drinking culture with an emphasis on creating female-friendly spaces."
+Established by two entrepreneurial women, Bev began in an apartment in Venice, California with the aim of disrupting the mostly male-driven alcohol industry by "building a brand centered around an inclusive, respectful drinking culture with an emphasis on creating female-friendly spaces."
 It started with a lower-alcohol canned rosé and now includes a sauvignon blanc and pinot grigio.
-Each can is made with all-natural fruits, zero added sugar, and a little bit of sparkling bubbles for a perfect summertime treat.
+Each can is made with all-natural fruits, zero added sugar, and a little bit of sparkling bubbles for a festive treat.

 Our pick: Ladies Night Variety Pack, $99 for 24

 Kombucha has been having a moment lately, thanks to its gut-healing properties, so it makes sense that someone would add in alcohol.
-The team at JuneShine wanted to create a drink that was equally healthy for consumers and the environment.
-The drinks are crafted with an initial brew of organic green tea, honey, and JuneShine's signature SCOBY, plus organic honey sugar cane, juices, and spices to taste, to create its variety of flavors.
+The team at JuneShine wanted to invent a drink that was equally healthy for consumers and the environment.
+This hard kombucha is crafted with an initial brew of organic green tea, honey, and JuneShine's signature SCOBY (symbiotic culture of bacteria and yeast), then organic honey sugar cane, juices, and spices are mixed in for its variety of flavors.
 The result is a delicious refreshment with up to 6% ABV (in super-cute cans to boot).

 Our pick: Blood Orange Mint, $29.99

-You're probably already familiar with Cupcake Vineyard's wine and Moscato, but this newly launched subset of the brand is designed for those who like to lead healthier lifestyles.
-"I'm an avid runner, and some days I want something that's lower in calories and alcohol but doesn't sacrifice flavor," explains Jessica Tomei, winemaker for Cupcake Vineyards.
-The end result is just 80 calories, 8% ABV, and less than 1g of sugar per serving.
-It comes in four fruit-forward, aromatic varietals — Chardonnay, Pinot Grigio, Rosé, and Pinot Noir — that will still allow for that ritual glass of wine at the end of a hard day, without any negative side effects.
+You're probably already familiar with Cupcake Vineyards' wine, but this newly-launched subset of the brand is designed for those who like to lead healthier lifestyles.
+"I'm an avid runner, and some days I want something that's lower in calories and alcohol but doesn't sacrifice flavor," explains the company's winemaker Jessica Tomei.
+That's why each serving of the new Lighthearted bottles is just 80 calories, 8% ABV, and less than 1 gram of sugar.
+The four fruit-forward, aromatic varietals — Chardonnay, Pinot Grigio, Rosé, and Pinot Noir — will still allow for that ritual glass at the end of a hard day, without any negative effects.